-Fee Descripti on Amount APPLICATION FEE Application for ee for Registration as a Registrant Firm \$350.00 ANNUAL FEE is a second seco Annual fee fo r Registrant Firm a.
+Fee Descript ion Amount APPLICATIO N FEE Application f ee for Registration as a Registrant Firm \$350.00 ANNUAL FEI ≣S Annual fee fo or Registrant Firm a.
 Registrant Firms with only one Professional Registrant employed by or under contract with the Registrant Firm: \$250.00 b.
-Registrant Firms with more than one Professional Registrant employed by or under contract with the Registrant Firm, or Registrant Firms that are sole practitioners with more than 2 Trainees employed by or under contract with the Registrant Firm: # of Professional Registrants and Trainees, but does not include non-practising individual Registrants employed by or under contract with the Registrant Firm. at some time r a Registrant Firm granted enrolment/ registration other than beginning of annual renewal cycle Prorated, based on annual fee formula.
-[Repealed 20 21-07-14] LATE FEES Late fee for fa ailure to pay annual fee 15% of Annual Fee of each category above Late fee for fa ailure to pay a special assessment 15% of special assessment a.
-Certairb.
-Persor g fee for failure to provide: n information published on the register nal and unique email addresses for all Responsible s and Responsible Registrants \$100.00 ion fee for Regulation of Firms Training Program ponsible Registrant who completes the Program \$200.00 REVIEW ON 1 THE RECORD FEE Review on the e record fee \$500.00
+Registrant Firms with more than one Professional Registrant employed by or under contract with the Registrant Firm, or Registrant Firms that are sole practitioners with more than 2 Trainees employed by or under contract with the Registrant Firm: \$500SQRT(n), where n = # of Professional Registrants and Trainees, but does not include non-practising individual Registrants employed by or under contract with the Registrant Firm. or a Registrant Firm granted enrolment/ registration other than beginning of annual renewal cycle Prorated, based on annual fee formula.
+[Repealed 20 21-07-14] SPECIAL AS SESSMENTS Special asse ssments (if any) LATE FEES Late fee for f ailure to pay annual fee 15% of Annual Fee of each category above Late fee for f ailure to pay a special assessment 15% of special assessment a.
+Certaib.
+Perso ng fee for failure to provide: In information published on the register In and unique email addresses for all Responsible Irs and Responsible Registrants \$100.00 tion fee for Regulation of Firms Training Program sponsible Registrant who completes the Program \$200.00

+Fee Description Amount

+REVIEW ON THE RECORD FEE

+Review on the record fee \$500.00